AppliedMotionProducts/ModbusTCP_Python/README.md

 # ModbusTCP_Python

-➡️ Modbus TCP.py example Python program for reading and writing Holding Register.

 ➡️ Use attached Modbus manual for register table information.

+➡️ Connection.py example to connect to Modbus TCP device.

+➡️ Read_Holding_Registers.py example program for reading Holding Register.

+➡️ Write_Holding_Registers.py example program for writing Holding Register.

 ➡️ Use AMP_Opcodes.py for different Op codes to be written to holding register 40125.
 This values are used to control the motor operation.